parisgiampouras/parisgiampouras.github.io/_pages/about.md

 </div>

-**I am a co-organizer of the [ReALM–GEN workshop at ICLR 2026](https://realm-gen-workshop.github.io/), which features an exciting lineup of invited speakers and panelists.
-Full details are available on the [workshop website](https://realm-gen-workshop.github.io/), and submissions are handled via [OpenReview](https://openreview.net/group?id=ICLR.cc/2026/Workshop/ReALM-GEN).**
+**I was a co-organizer of the [ReALM–GEN workshop at ICLR 2026](https://realm-gen-workshop.github.io/), which featured an exciting lineup of invited speakers and panelists.
+Full details are available on the [workshop website](https://realm-gen-workshop.github.io/), and online material can be found [here](https://iclr.cc/virtual/2026/workshop/10000793).**

 **I co-organize the [Foundations of AI Seminar (FAIS)](https://faiseminarswarwick.github.io) series.
 If you’d like to be considered as a future speaker, please [reach out](mailto:paris.giampouras@warwick.ac.uk)!**